 On completion of this course, the student will be able to:

-- Analysis: Identify and describe a visualization challenge in terms of context, stakeholders, data, and tasks.
+- Analysis: Identify and describe a visualisation challenge in terms of context, stakeholders, data, and tasks.

-- Design: Design and implement a visualization through one of various media (website, physicalization, infographic, etc.) and through a self-chosen set of tools.
+- Design: Design and implement a visualisation through one of various media (website, physicalization, infographic, etc.) and through a self-chosen set of tools.
 Visualization designs are meant to match an earlier identified challenge.

-- Evaluation: Critically reflect on a visualization design and suggest constructive solutions.
+- Evaluation: Critically reflect on a visualisation design and suggest constructive solutions.

 |- Segel, Heer, Narrative Visualization, 2010, https://egerber.mech.northwestern.edu/wp-content/uploads/2015/02/Narrative_Visualization.pdf|

 - Bertin, Semiology of Graphics, 1987